albar965/littlenavmap-manual/en/COORDINATES.md

 Latitude has to be first and longitude second.

 N/S and E/W designators are required.
 Case does not matter.

 Degree, minute and second signs can be omitted if numbers are separated by spaces.

 A space is only required to separate latitude and longitude or degrees/minutes/seconds if no unit signs are used.

 Decimal separator can be period \(English\) or the locale dependent separator like e.g. comma \(German\).

+### Signed Decimal Formats

+For the coordinate formats `Latitude and Longitude with sign` and `Longitude and Latitude with sign`:

+* Latitude: Negative is south and positive is north.
+* Longitude: Negative is west and positive is east values.

+Choosing these display formats will also enable input of signed decimal values.
+The reading order for coordinates will also change depending on the chosen format if entering signed numbers.

 ### Other Formats